ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 > 1. Reconcile step: Click on "NVARCHAR" row in "Data Type Mapping"
 > 2. Click the "Change" button
 > 3. Select 'NVARCHAR' as Destination DB Data Type, leave Precision blank, and save

+#### Even if the value of the 'Correction Factor for Character Type Conversion' option is changed, the automatically calculated correction factor is applied.

+##### Cause

+MySQL allows character sets to be specified at the column level.
+The 'Correction Factor for Character Type Conversion' option applies only to the character set defined as the default for MySQL.
+If a character set is specified at the column level, the correction factor is automatically calculated based on the column’s character set, and the user-defined correction factor set through the option is not applied.

+##### Solution

+Modify the size of the automatically converted columns directly in the DDL Editing window -Destination DDL in the Reconcile step.

 ### PostgreSQL